grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - gfn2
       - gfnff, gfn1, gfn2
     * - run
-      - when using the command line interface, it tells CENSO wether to run this part or not.
+      - when using the command line interface, it tells CENSO whether to run this part or not.
       - True
       - True, False
     * - template
-      - wether to use a user defined template for this step.
+      - whether to use a user defined template for this step.
       - False
       - True, False
     * - implicit
-      - wether to calculate the solvation contribution to Gtot implicitely (True) or not (False).
+      - whether to calculate the solvation contribution to Gtot implicitely (True) or not (False).
 If set to True, only one single-point needs to be calculated in this step.
       - True
       - True, False